Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

     export https_proxy=http://PROXY_USER:PROXY_PASSWORD_HERE@proxy.server.com:80/
     vagrant plugin install nugrant
 ```
-**Note:** If your password contains non-alphanumerical characters, you need to HTML-encode it before exporting variables.
+If your password contains non-alphanumerical characters, you need to HTML-encode it before exporting variables.
 To encode your password and value, enter a string in place of `PROXY_PASSWORD_HERE`
 See the box-run project sources here: git.server.com/box-run.git